urbit/old-doc/reference/hoon/library/2eO.md

 ```

 Work just like in `++makc`, but accept a `++sky`.
-Produce a unit computation result.
+Produces a unit computation result from....

     ~zod/try=> (mang [|=(@ 20) ~] ,~)
     [~ 20]